 The laser and medical device industry is characterized by frequent litigation regarding patent and other intellectual property rights.
 Companies in the medical device industry have employed intellectual property litigation to gain a competitive advantage.
 Numerous patents are held by others, including academic institutions and our competitors.
 Until recently patent applications were maintained in secrecy in the United States until the patents were issued.
 Patent applications filed in the United States after November 2000 generally will be published eighteen months after the filing date.
-However, since patent applications, we cannot assure you that our technology does not infringe any patents or patent applications held by third parties.
+However, since patent applications continue to be maintained in secrecy for at least some period of time, both within the United States and with regards to international patent applications, we cannot assure you that our technology does not infringe any patents or patent applications held by third parties.
 We have, from time to time, been notified of, or have otherwise been made aware of, claims that we may be infringing upon patents or other proprietary intellectual property owned by others.
 If it appears necessary or desirable, we may seek licenses under such patents or proprietary intellectual property.
 Although patent holders commonly offer such licenses, licenses under such patents or intellectual property may not be offered or the terms of any offered licenses may not be reasonable.